FotS: Both Noun And Verb Altogether

 1 John 3:18, “My little children, let us not love in word or in tongue, but in deed and in truth.”
 We can appear to be fulfilling that scripture without actually fulfilling that scripture, that’s what i mean by saying, “It will likely make us Pharisees” if we only see love as a verb.

 The kind of love the Lord is and speaks of is glory, the radiant weight of His presence.
-As Viktor Frankl stated when in the middle of an exceptionally difficult external situation, “… even the angels are lost in the perpetual contemplation of an infinite glory.”
+As Viktor Frankl stated when in the middle of an exceptionally difficult external situation, “…even the angels are lost in the perpetual contemplation of an infinite glory.”

 1 Corinthians 13:13, “And now abide faith, hope, love, these three; but the greatest of these is love.”

 Love, as the fruit of the Spirit, is the core standard.
-It is God’s core standard, and all His operating procedures springboard from His love, and if we are in Christ then it must be our core standard also. i realize the world has a pretty different idea of love … i guess almost everyone has their own tailored version of what they think love is.
+It is God’s core standard, and all His operating procedures springboard from His love, and if we are in Christ then it must be our core standard also. i realize the world has a pretty different idea of love. i suppose almost everyone has their own tailored version of what they think love is.
 But let’s be honest, as long as the idea of love is up to us, based on our experience, it’s always going to be just another worldly definition.
 Friends, we need a better standard than our own self-determined idea of what drives the universe.
 Romans 5:5, “Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.”

 That He poured love out on us makes the Lord the right standard.
 God owned love before anyone else which, to me, makes its very essence exclusively His to give.